OneFolderApp/OneFolder/README.md

 An installable executable can be built using `yarn package` for your platform in the `/dist` folder.
 The building is performed using the [electron-builder](https://www.electron.build/) package, and is configured by a section in the `package.json` file.
 Builds are automatically published to Github Releases when a tag is created in GitHub.

-## Further Information

-Anything related from documentation to frequently asked questions can be found in our [wiki](https://github.com/allusion-app/Allusion/wiki).